 You’re trying to open a website — maybe to check your email, read the news, or place an order — but instead, you see a message: “Your IP has been temporarily blocked.”

 Don’t panic.
 This usually just means the site’s security system flagged something odd about your connection.
+You can also read more about what an IP ban means and why it happens.

 These blocks are usually automatic and short-lived.
 You don’t have to do anything — often, they lift themselves after a little while.